IlyaMatsuev/Apex-GraphQL-Client/docs/types/README.md

 `GraphQLMutationNode(String alias)` - Creates a new instance of the GraphQLMutationNode with the provided alias.

-`GraphQLMutationNode(GraphQLFieldNode node)` - Creates a new instance of the GraphQLMutationNode with the provided child node.
+`GraphQLMutationNode(GraphQLField node)` - Creates a new instance of the GraphQLMutationNode with the provided child node.

-`GraphQLMutationNode(List<GraphQLFieldNode> nodes)` - Creates a new instance of the GraphQLMutationNode with the provided child nodes.
+`GraphQLMutationNode(List<GraphQLField> nodes)` - Creates a new instance of the GraphQLMutationNode with the provided child nodes.

 `GraphQLMutationNode(List<String> fields)` - Creates a new instance of the GraphQLMutationNode with the provided fields.

-`GraphQLMutationNode(String alias, List<GraphQLFieldNode> nodes)` - Creates a new instance of the GraphQLMutationNode with the provided alias and child nodes.
+`GraphQLMutationNode(String alias, List<GraphQLField> nodes)` - Creates a new instance of the GraphQLMutationNode with the provided alias and child nodes.

 `GraphQLMutationNode(String alias, List<String> fields)` - Creates a new instance of the GraphQLMutationNode with the provided alias and fields.